-The risks (of these impacts, including probabilities as well as magnitudes of various negative effects) of these impacts, are a function of:
+The risks of these impacts, including probabilities as well as magnitudes of various negative effects, are a function of:

-- Adult broodstock collection sources and their level of influence from natural populations; - Hatchery mating, incubation, and rearing practices; - Juvenile release numbers, life stage at release, size, acclimation, and geographical distribution, and. - Straying of returning adults (: hatchery fish to natural spawning grounds and natural-origin fish used for hatchery broodstock).
+- Adult broodstock collection sources and their level of influence from natural populations. - Hatchery mating, incubation, and rearing practices. - Juvenile release numbers, life stage at release, size, acclimation, and geographical distribution. - Straying of returning adults: hatchery fish to natural spawning grounds and natural-origin fish used for hatchery broodstock.